moomar0505/discord-translation-bot/README.md

 # Discord Translation Bot
-A very basic discord bot that translates a message to the desired language based on the type of reaction emoji.
+A very basic discord bot that translates a message to the desired language based on the type of reaction emoji used.
 For example, reacting to a message with the 'France' flag emoji would translate the message to French from any other language.

 Note: We are utilizing the [google-trans-new](https://pypi.org/project/google-trans-new/) python library here.
 Follow the instructions below for Installation and Usage.